pokemzok/console-recruiter/console-recruiter-app/README.md

 If you want to write your own counting strategy implement CountingPointsStrategy and than configure your new bean in the similar way as LenientCountingStrategy.

 ## MongoDb migration tool
-If you looking for an example how to manage your database changes make sure to look into the db project [README](https://bitbucket.org/kozemkop/console-recruiter-db-version-control/) page.
+If you looking for an example how to manage your database changes make sure to look into the console-recruiter-db-version-control [README](/console-recruiter-db-version-control) page.